JeffreyBull76/CI_Project1/README.md

    * ### Landing section
      * Hero Image of Aghamores main street with welcome button.
      * Welcome button auto navigates to the text content below (mainly for use on mobiles)
-     * This image is wide and expansive and not suited to harsh scaling or losing aspect ration.
-Css styling that scales the image without effecting the container or aspect ratio is used to convery the same feel at various sizes.
+     * This image is wide and expansive and not suited to harsh scaling or losing aspect ratio.
+Css styling that scales the image without effecting the container or aspect ratio is used to convey the same feel at various sizes.
      * Image created in gimp from photo taken by me and then optimised with [tingpng.com](http://tinypng.com)
      * Also features overlapping bunting effect (as detailed above)